Close Menu

 Common Opposites of "Boon"

-See also Opposite of Contrast: A Complete Guide to Understanding and Using the Concept
+See also The Opposite of Dilute: A Complete Guide to Understanding and Using Terms Like Concentrate and Strengthen

 Note: These words range from mild to strong negative connotations, so choose based on context.